MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 # Snaps JSON-RPC API

 Snaps communicate with MetaMask using the Snaps JSON-RPC API.
-These API methods allow snaps to modify the functionality of MetaMask, and websites (dapps) to install and communicate with individual snaps.
+These API methods allow snaps to modify the functionality of MetaMask, and dapps to install and communicate with individual snaps.
-Some methods are only callable by snaps, and some are only callable by websites.
+Some methods are only callable by snaps, and some are only callable by dapps.

 ## Unrestricted methods

-You can use unrestricted methods without [requesting permission](../how-to/request-permissions.md) to do so.
+Snaps and dapps don't need to request permission to call unrestricted methods.

 ### wallet_getSnaps

 Returns the IDs of the caller's permitted snaps and some relevant metadata.

-This method is only callable by websites.
+This method is only callable by dapps.

 #### Returns